jwallet/gitlab-slack-notifier/README.md

     >    _@that.guy I need your review._

 1. It will fetch from **GitLab** Open API, the user info to get its fullname. (_See the [**What's missing?**](#whats-missing), to retrieve the email directly_)
-   1. It will format his fullname to a user email name using `formatGitLabUsernameTag()` to a lowercase, dot separated format without diacritic, e.g.: Nathan Côté-Dumais → nathan.cote-dumais.
+   1. It will format his fullname to a user email name using `formatFullnameToUserEmail()` to a lowercase, dot separated format without diacritic, e.g.: Nathan Côté-Dumais → nathan.cote-dumais.
-   1. It will then use the environment variable `DOMAIN_EMAIL` to create a valid email, e.g.: nathan.cote-dumais → `nathan.cote-dumais@business.com`
+   1. It will then use the environment variable `USER_EMAIL_DOMAIN` to create a valid email, e.g.: nathan.cote-dumais → `nathan.cote-dumais@business.com`
 1. It will fetch from Slack API the user info using his email to then extract his userID, e.g.: `UA1BCDEF`.
 1. Finally, it will publish a private message notification to Slack to this user using his userID.
 The user will receive the notification from the bot itself in the Slack app section.